Manu343726/biicode/README.md

 This package is based on the biicode debian tarball (See the biicode [downloads section](https://www.biicode.com/downloads)).
 The `PKGBUILD` just extracts the contents of the .deb and installs them.

 The repo should not contain files resulting from running `makepkg`.
 Such metadata should be removed before pushing changes.
-There is a `clean_makepkg.sh` to do the job.

 Status
 ------